andreasmarsh/cs1302-arcade/REFLECTION.md

 click on this file in your team's GitHub repository website, then you will see that the Markdown is transformed into nice looking HTML.

-Here is a sample entry (delete this line; also: feel free to copy/paste/modify):

-## SUN 2019-04-05 @ 11:55 PM EST
+## TUES 2019-11-19 @ 11:55 PM EST

-1. **DONE:** Downloaded the skeleton code.

-2. **TODO:** Finish reading the project description.

-3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!
+1. **DONE:** Thoroughly explained and wrote down our thought process and our logic for the group 2 game, Mancala.
+We have shared blueprints and possible UI files for Mancala and the Menu Screen amongst a shared google doc.

+2. **TODO:** By our next reflection, our goal is to have a functioning Menu Screen, have the physical scene graph of Mancala, and the beginning of our logic for the group 1 game.

+3. **PROB:** Deciding on where to begin our logic for the group 1 game has been a struggle.
+Although hesitant to begin, we are looking forward to shedding more light on the group 1 game.